nipsycode/hello_world/README.md

 just another new world

-nipsycode is about to get known to the world. a lot of changes is about to happen.
+nipsycode is about to get known to the world.
+A lot of changes is about to happen.